IngriKatherine/Ingri-Quevedo-CV/index.md

 #### Freelancer
 **Research Assistant** _(December 2021 - Present)_ <br>
 Remote Bogotá, Colombia
-  - Consulting in research assistance for Paula Herrera Idáraga and UN Women.
-Process data, estimate statistics, and generate an index of empowerment for immigrant women in Colombia using Principal Component Analysis in STATA
+  - Research assistance in the consultancy with Paula Herrera Idáraga for UN Women Colombia.
+Process data, estimate statistics, and generate an index of empowerment for immigrant women in Colombia
 <br><br>

 #### Freelancer
 **Research Assistant** _(February 2021 - May 2021)_ <br>
 Remote Bogotá, Colombia
-  - Consulting in research assistance for Ana Cristina Gonzalez Velez and UNFPA (United Nations Population Fund).
+  - Research assistance in the consultancy with Ana Cristina Gonzalez Velez for UNFPA (United Nations Population Fund).
 Data management and creation of statistic reports about the impact of Covid-19 on maternal mortality, maternal mobility, gender-based violence, women's sexual rights, and fecundity
 <br><br>

 #### Freelancer